 - Bicycle wheels can get caught between the rail and roadway: Cross at a 90-degree angle.
 If that is not possible, walk, don’t ride, across the tracks.

 - Riding your bicycle adjacent to the railroad tracks is unsafe and illegal.

 For more railroad safety information and resources for your family or organization, visit www.BeTrackSMART.org.

-SMART provides railroad safety presenations.
+SMART works in partnership with Operation Lifesaver, a national non-profit railroad safety education and awareness organization.
+SMART provides Operation Lifesaver railroad safety presenations.
 If you are interested in your school or organization receiving a railroad safety presenation, click here.